-As required by Rule 13a-15 under the Exchange Act, our management, including our Principal Executive Officer and Principal Accounting and Financial Officer, evaluated the effectiveness of the design and operation of our disclosure controls and procedures as of December 31, 2010.
-Based on that evaluation, our Principal Executive Officer and Principal Financial Officer concluded that as of December 31, 2010, and as of the date that the evaluation of the effectiveness of our disclosure controls and procedures are not effective to satisfy the objectives for which they are intended.
+As required by Rule 13a-15 under the Exchange Act, our management, including our Principal Executive Officer and Principal Accounting and Financial Officer, evaluated the effectiveness of the design and operation of our disclosure controls and procedures as of December 31, 2011.
+Based on that evaluation, our Principal Executive Officer and Principal Accounting and Financial Officer concluded that as of December 31, 2011, and as of the date that the evaluation of the effectiveness of our disclosure controls and procedures was completed, our disclosure controls and procedures are not effective to satisfy the objectives for which they are intended.